πŸ† WINNER · NYAS Junior Academy 2026

 npm run ios

 That's it.
-The config template comes pre-configured with the shared Tether API — no API keys or environment variables needed.
-The Groq key lives on the Cloudflare Worker and is never exposed to the client.
+The config template comes pre-configured with the shared Tether worker URL β€” no API keys or environment variables needed on the client.
+The Groq key and the BIOMARKER_ENGINE_URL live on the Cloudflare Worker as secrets and are never exposed to the client.

 Web preview: Run npx expo start --web instead to open in a browser.